phonometrica/phonometrica/docs/scripting/api/file.rst

 File manipulation
 =================

-This page documents the ``File`` type, which can be used to read and write text files.
+This page documents the ``File`` type, which can be used to read and write text files. ``File`` is :ref:`non-clonable <clonability>`.

 General concepts
 ----------------

-This type provides methods to read and create files.
+This type provides functions to read and create files.
 The default encoding is UTF-8.
 Other supported included are UTF-16 and UTF-32 (read-only).

 Global functions